strawberry-graphql/strawberry/docs/guides/federation.md

 schema = strawberry.federation.Schema(query=Query)
 ```

-We defined two types, `Book` and `Query`, `Query` has only one field that allows
+We defined two types: `Book` and `Query`, where `Query` has only one field that allows us
 to fetch all the books.

-Meanwhile `Book` used the `strawberry.federation.type` decorator, as opposed to
+Notice that the `Book` type used the `strawberry.federation.type` decorator, as opposed to
-the normal `strawberry.type`, this new decorator extend the base one and allows
+the normal `strawberry.type`, this new decorator extends the base one and allows us
-to define federation specific attributes to the type.
+to define federation specific attributes on the type.

 In this case we are telling federation that the key to uniquely identify a book
 is the `id` field.

 > Federation keys can be thought primary keys.
 They are used by the gateway to
-> query types between multiple services and then joining them into the augmented
+> query types between multiple services and then join them into the augmented
 > type.

 ### Reviews service

-Let’s look at how our review service looks like, we want to define a type for a
+Let’s look at how our review service looks like: we want to define a type for a
-review but also extend the book to have a list of review.
+review but also extend the book to have a list of reviews.

 ```python
 @strawberry.type